Guides

 Data export

 Downloads one JSON file (full rows per table) or one multi-section CSV (companies, contacts, leads, deals, projects, tasks).
 Used for backup, migration, or handoff.
-Gated by crm:export.
+Gated by crm:export (minPlate: sales) plus the org flag workspace_data_export; owner/admin only.
+Server action: getExportData(orgSlug) in actions/export.ts.

-Location: Account → Profile → Export My Data
+Location: Workspace Admin → Data & Privacy → Download My Data

 Exports all data associated with the requesting user's account as a JSON archive.
 Required by GDPR Article 20 (data portability).
-Available to every user for their own data.
+Available to every user for their own data (crm:gdpr-export, minPlate: free).
+Server action: getGdprExportData() in actions/export.ts.

 Duplicate detection

-• Results are presented as pairs with a “Merge” action
+• Results are presented as groups with a “Merge keeping first” action

 Merge